vishalanandl177/DRF-API-Logger/docs/observability_integrations.rst

 - Keep payloads, headers, cookies, authorization values, and direct identities out of observability exports.
 - Keep exporter ownership in the application, not in DRF API Logger.
+- If using the first-party metrics endpoint, expose it only on an internal protected path.
 - Prefer route patterns and URL names over raw URLs.
 - Use ``DRF_API_LOGGER_SKIP_URL_NAME`` or ``DRF_API_LOGGER_SKIP_NAMESPACE`` to
   avoid recording health checks, metrics endpoints, admin paths, and noisy